 So when you’re telling your story, you should start with WHY.
 Sounds simple right?
 But most organizations do their marketing backwards.
 They start with their WHAT and then move on to HOW they do it.
 Many organizations neglect to even mention WHY they do what they do.
 More alarmingly, many of them don't even know why they do what they do!

-Starting with why might sound obvious and simple, but at the Association of Fundraising Professionals workshop we asked attendees to write down their nonprofit’s story before walking them through The Golden Circle.
+At the Association of Fundraising Professionals workshop we asked attendees to write down their nonprofit’s story before walking them through The Golden Circle.
 The majority of attendees wrote WHAT they do.
-For example, one nonprofit told us about all the great coding workshops they’re doing for girls.
+For example, one nonprofit wrote “we host coding workshops for girls.”
 That's a WHAT, not a WHY.

 Mr. Rogers and Starting with Why